Primary Malignant Bone Tumors

-Osteosarcoma (osteogenic sarcoma) is the 2nd most common primary bone tumor and is highly malignant.
+Osteosarcoma is the 2nd most common primary bone tumor and is highly malignant.
 It is most common among people aged 10 to 25, although it can occur at any age.
 Osteosarcoma produces malignant osteoid (immature bone) from tumor bone cells.
 Osteosarcoma usually develops around the knee (distal femur more often than proximal tibia) or in other long bones, particularly the metaphyseal-diaphyseal area, and may metastasize, usually to lung or other bone.
 Pain and swelling are the usual symptoms.

 Findings on imaging studies vary and may include sclerotic or lytic features.
-Diagnosis requires biopsy.
+Diagnosis of osteosarcoma requires biopsy.
 Patients need a chest x-ray and CT to detect lung metastases and a bone scan to detect bone metastases.
 MRI is done of the entire involved extremity to detect metachronous lesions if present.
 PET-CT may show distant metastases or metachronous lesions.

 Treatment of osteosarcoma is a combination of chemotherapy and surgery.
 Use of adjuvant chemotherapy increases survival from < 20% to > 65% at 5 yr.
 Neoadjuvant chemotherapy usually begins before any surgery.
 Decreased tumor size on x-ray, decreased pain level, and decreased serum alkaline phosphatase indicate some response, but the desired response is for > 95% tumor necrosis on mapping of the resected specimen.
 After several courses of chemotherapy (over several months), limb-sparing surgery and limb reconstruction can proceed.
 On occasion, a surgical amputation is done before the start of chemotherapy for a fungating tumor.
 The goal is to treat the early micrometastatic disease assumed to be present even if not seen on staging imaging studies.

 Periosteal osteosarcoma is more of a cartilage surface tumor that is malignant.
 It is often located on the mid-shaft femur and appears as a sunburst on x-ray.
 Likelihood of metastases for periosteal osteosarcomas is much greater than for well-differentiated parosteal osteosarcomas, but somewhat less than for typical osteosarcomas.
 Most of the time, periosteal osteosarcomas are treated similarly to conventional osteosarcomas with chemotherapy and surgical en bloc resection.